 A narrative threesome

 A novel, even when it is not as experimental as Cortázar’s ones, is always the center of a three-way relationship consisting of a book, author, and reader.
 In 1962 Umberto Eco published Opera Aperta.
 In 1978, the literary critic Wolfgang Iser stated (The Act of Reading) that the reader fills the gaps and co-participates in the process of constructing the novel.
-With Rayuela, this process is extreme, and, instructions in hand, the reader can move back and forth through a novel that has no center at all.
+With Rayuela, this process is extreme, and with instructions in hand, the reader can move back and forth through a novel that has no center at all.
 Kind of like the hopscotch game – and Rayuela indeed means just that, hopscotch.

 Looking for the center